DaveHeatonOH/GettingCleaningDataAssignment/README.md

 ### Point 5 of the assignment lines(84 - 170)

 Using the finalData data frame, create an additional dataset which hold the average for each varuable and each subject.
-To do this, us the aggreate function which takes every column that is numeric and calculates the mean, grouped by the activity type variable.
+To do this, use the aggreate function which takes every column that is numeric and calculates the mean, grouped by the activity type variable.
 This is finalSummary.

 ### Prepeare for codebook

 Provide a short description for each of the individual variables.
-Then load the dataMaid library whch has a function to build a codebook based on the finalSummary data frame.
-THis icludes all of the names and descriptions along with some basic summary statistics on each variable.
+Then load the dataMaid library which has a function to build a codebook based on the finalSummary data frame.
+This includes all of the names and descriptions along with some basic summary statistics on each variable.

+### Output the data

+Using the write.table( function, export the data  (with no row names))